-We used the Grading of Recommendations Assessment, Development and Evaluation (GRADE) approach, as outlined in the GRADE Handbook59, to assess the quality of evidence for primary and secondary outcome measures.
-We considered evidence from RCTs as high quality but downgraded the evidence by one level for serious (or two levels for very serious) limitations based upon the following: design (risk of bias), consistency across studies, directness of the evidence, precision of estimates and presence of publication bias.
+We used the Grading of Recommendations Assessment, Development and Evaluation (GRADE) approach, as outlined in the GRADE Handbook,59 to assess the quality of evidence for primary and secondary outcome measures.
+We considered evidence from randomized controlled trials as high quality but downgraded the evidence one level for serious (or two levels for very serious) limitations based upon the following: design (risk of bias), consistency across studies, directness of the evidence, precision of estimates, and presence of publication bias.
 The GRADEpro Guideline Development Tool60 was used to import data from Review Manager in order to create a 'Summary of findings' table to report the quality of the evidence.
-The GRADE approach results in an assessment of the quality of a body of evidence in one of four grades: (i) high: we are very confident that the true effect lies close to that of the estimate of the effect; (ii) moderate: we are moderately confident in the effect estimate, the true effect is likely to be close to the estimate of the effect, but there is a possibility that it is substantially different; (iii) low: our confidence in the effect estimate is limited, the true effect may be substantially different from the estimate of the effect; and (iv) very low: we have very little confidence in the effect estimate, the true effect is likely to be substantially different from the estimate of effect.
+The GRADE approach results in an assessment of the quality of a body of evidence in one of four grades:

+1. High: We are very confident that the true effect lies close to that of the estimate of the effect.

+2. Moderate: We are moderately confident in the effect estimate: the true effect is likely to be close to the estimate of the effect, but there is a possibility that it is substantially different.

+3. Low: Our confidence in the effect estimate is limited: the true effect may be substantially different from the estimate of the effect.

+4. Very low: We have very little confidence in the effect estimate: the true effect is likely to be substantially different from the estimate of effect.

-We performed all statistical analyses using Review Manager (RevMan, version 5.3.5; The Nordic Cochrane Centre, Copenhagen, Denmark) and SAS version 9.2 (SAS Institute, Cary, NC, USA) software.
+We performed all statistical analyses using Review Manager (RevMan; version 5.3.5; The Nordic Cochrane Centre, Copenhagen, Denmark) and SAS version 9.2 (SAS Institute, Cary, NC) software.